crisislab-platform/ingest-deno/readme.md

 ### Sensor status is wrong

-Make sure you're running only one instance of the server.
+- Make sure you're running only one instance of the server.
+- Make sure the frontend you're looking at is pointed at your server.

 The only other thing that should cause this is a sensor with a unreliable network connection, that can send packets often enough to convince the server it's online, but not often enough to show up reliabley as packets.